Real Cider and Perry

 A map showing the locations of key Somerset Cider Producers can be downloaded in pdf format by clicking this link: Somerset Cider Map.

-Our Cider & Perry contact is Steve Hawkins, click the link for details:- Cider and Perry
+Our Cider & Perry contact is Steve Hawkins, click the link for contact details:- Cider and Perry.

 Our list of pubs offering discounts on Real Ale to CAMRA Card Carrying Members also includes LocAle and pubs offering Real Cider and Perry

 Click here to download it: Pubs offering LocAle and Discounts to CAMRA Members.